The Land of Casa La Rad.

 After working across leading wine regions, her understanding of wine has been shaped by experience.
 At Casa La Rad, that return takes on a particular meaning.

-Here, in land that formed her own family history, she finds a vineyard that speaks naturally to her own understanding of wine growing.
+Here, in land that helped formed her family history, she finds a vineyard that speaks naturally to her own understanding of wine growing.

 A place where vines, vision, and the passage of time all converge.